 Why Visit The Coffee Region

-If you are a nature lover and want to see endless landscapes of mountains, volcanoes, coffee, and plantain plantations, you need to visit the Coffee Region.
+If you are a nature lover, then the Coffee Region in Colombia is one of the best places to visit.
+You’ll see endless landscapes of mountains, volcanoes, coffee, and plantain plantations.
 It’s a famous area of Colombia located in a triangle of three cities: Manizales, Armenia, and Pereira.

 You can start your day in the Coffee Region with a cup of aromatic Colombian coffee enjoyed on a terrace of one of the fincas (hacienda type hotel).
 Later you can visit a coffee plantation or do some trekking or horseback riding in picturesque Cocora Valley.